REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

-In an effort to show what the path to retirement could look like for a real estate investor, I spent many hours putting together a real estate retirement calculator.
+I spent many hours putting together a real estate retirement calculator to show what the path to retirement could look like for a real estate investor.

-This calculator ended up being more complex than I thought it would be because there are a lot of assumptions that need to be clearly defined in order for it to work properly and show a realistic end result.
+This calculator ended up being more complex than I thought it would be because a lot of assumptions need to be clearly defined for it to work properly and show a realistic end result.

 For example, some of the basic assumptions are things like: